Peter Crossley-Holland

-Peter Crossley-Holland (born 28 January 1916, London; died 27 April 2001, London) was a composer and ethnomusicologist.
+Peter Crossley-Holland (28 January 1916 – 27 April 2001) was a composer and ethnomusicologist.
 He wrote several books on the music of Tibetan Buddhism and composed music in ethnic styles including Celtic.

 Early life and education

-Crossley-Holland attended Abbotsholme School.
+Born in London, Crossley-Holland attended Abbotsholme School.
 Although he was a keen pianist, he studied medicine not music at St John's College, Oxford, when he matriculated in 1933.
 However, his composition "Fantasy Quintet" for piano and strings enjoyed a professional performance in Sheffield by George Linstead.
 Further his "Violin Sonata" and "Suite No. 1 for strings", both composed in 1938, won him a composition scholarship at the Royal College of Music, where he was taught by John Ireland.
 He later he returned to Oxford for a B. Mus. degree.
-His graduating piece was in the celtic style, "A Song of Saint Columba."
+His graduating piece was in the celtic style, "A Song of Saint Columba".
 He later studied privately with Mátyás Seiber, Edmund Rubbra and Julius Harrison.

 Career

-From 1948, he was a producer for the BBC Radio classical music station called the Third Programme, until he moved to Germany from 1964 to 1966 where he was Assistant Director of the Institute for Musical Research in Berlin.
-After teaching assignments in Illinois and Hawaii universities, he was appointed Professor of Music (Ethnomusicology) at UCLA in 1969.
+From 1948, he was a producer for the BBC Radio classical music station Third Programme, until he moved to Germany from 1964 to 1966 where he was assistant director of the State Institute for Music Research in Berlin.
+After teaching assignments in Illinois and Hawaii universities, he was appointed Professor of Music (Ethnomusicology) at the University of California, Los Angeles (UCLA) in 1969.
 He retired in 1983 and moved to Wales.

 Compositions

-In 1983, Robert Stevenson of UCLA listed 92 performed compositions by Crossley-Holland in "Selected Reports in Ethnomusicology, Volume IV: Essays in Honour of Peter Crossley-Holland on his Sixty-Fifth Birthday":
+In 1983, Robert Stevenson of UCLA listed 92 performed compositions by Crossley-Holland in Selected Reports in Ethnomusicology, Volume IV: Essays in Honour of Peter Crossley-Holland on his Sixty-Fifth Birthday: